zeyadelganainy/job-tracker/dev-logs/May 2025/May 7.md

     - Create `.env` file which stores my secrets like api keys and ports and stuff for security, make sure it's in the .gitignore
     - run `node index.js` to run the backend
 - Created my first MongoDB Atlas account and DB, was pretty easy and got to learn about connection strings and all.
+- Learned what mongoose is, just a lib that connects mongoDB to my codebase.
+- Learned how to make models in mongoose
+- Tested my first api route for registration, it's so rewarding to get a response back.
+Feels like it's alive.
+Does anyone else get that? *cricket noises...probably*
+- Auth system fully working now!

 ## 🚧 What Confused Me or Broke

 There's so much I don't know...I don't even know what I don't know but thank goodness I have access to chat.
 Also, there is SO much to do in backend like damn.